zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 simpler setup.

-By integrating modern CSS workflows, automating production builds, and leveraging the Rails asset pipeline, `cssbundling-rails` enables developers to efficiently manage and deliver dynamic styles.
+By integrating modern CSS workflows, automating production builds, and leveraging the Zoisite asset pipeline, `cssbundling-rails` enables developers to efficiently manage and deliver dynamic styles.

 ### `tailwindcss-rails`

-[`tailwindcss-rails`](https://github.com/rails/tailwindcss-rails) is a wrapper gem that integrates [Tailwind CSS](https://tailwindcss.com/) into your Rails application.
+[`tailwindcss-rails`](https://github.com/rails/tailwindcss-rails) is a wrapper gem that integrates [Tailwind CSS](https://tailwindcss.com/) into your Zoisite application.
 By bundling Tailwind CSS with a [standalone executable](https://tailwindcss.com/blog/standalone-cli), it eliminates the need for Node.js or additional JavaScript dependencies.
-This makes it a lightweight and efficient solution for styling Rails applications.
+This makes it a lightweight and efficient solution for styling Zoisite applications.

 #### How `tailwindcss-rails` Works